Spiraea × vanhouttei

 Spiraea × vanhoodti

-Spiraea × vanhoutti is a deciduous shrub that can reach a height and width of 2 to 2.5 meters.
+Spiraea × vanhouttei is a deciduous shrub that can reach a height and width of 2 to 2.5 meters.
 The growth shape is spreading and arched, making the plant an attractive, hemispherical silhouette.
 The young shoots are thin and flexible, with a reddish-brown coloring that has developed into a gray-brown shade over time.

-However, the most striking characteristics of Spiraea × vanhoutti are the flowers.
+However, the most striking characteristics of Spiraea × vanhouttei are the flowers.
 These appear in late spring until early summer (May to June) and are arranged in dense, hemispherical umbrellas.
 Each umbel can reach up to 5 centimeters in diameter and consists of numerous small, purely white flowers that have a diameter of around 6 to 8 millimeters.
 The flowers are rich in nectar and attract a variety of pollinating insects, including bees, butterflies and other flight insects.

 After flowering, the shrub develops small, dry fruit stands, which, however, have no great decorative meaning and often remain unnoticed.